-Premature Rupture of Membranes
+Premature Rupture of Membranes (PROM)

-Premature rupture of fetal membranes before 37 completed weeks of gestational age and prior to the onset of labor is a cause of prematurity.
+Of the 44 total premature infant cases reviewed, 22 presented with premature rupture of membranes.
+Premature rupture of membranes refers to a patient who is beyond 37 weeks gestation and has presented with rupture of membranes (ROM) prior to the onset of labor before 37 completed weeks of gestational age and prior to the onset of labor is a cause of prematurity.
 A specific cause for this anomaly has not been established though infection is thought to be the underlying factor.
-Of the 61 total infant cases reviewed, 25 presented with premature rupture of fetal membranes.